thereseohanlon/java-training-revenue/README.md

 4. Add a constructor to each class.
 5. Add getters and setters for each field.
 6. In your main class, create a new instance of each object using some dummy data.
-7. Print out the patients name and their diaganosis to the console using a ```String```.
+7. Print out the patient's name and their diaganosis to the console using a ```String```.
 8. Change the ```patientId``` field in ```Screening``` to be an instance of ```Patient```.
 You will need to update the constructor, getters & setters.
 9. Rerun the app and verify the same info is printed to the console.
-10. Update the patients name using the setter on the ```Patient``` class.
+10. Update the patient's name using the setter on the ```Patient``` class.
 Verify the new name is printed.
-10. Merge your changes into your main branch and push it up to Github!
+11. Merge your changes into your main branch and push it up to InnerSource!

 *Hints*
 * In most project you have a main branch and your own dev branch.
 Call the branch something identifiable, such as john_doe_dev.